 “Often the countries that top our list are of little geopolitical interest to world powers.
-Last year’s top two countries – Cameroon and DR Congo – are chronic examples of this,” says Michelle Delaney, an NRC adviser who have been involved in preparing this year’s list.
+Last year’s top two countries – Cameroon and DR Congo – are chronic examples of this,” says Michelle Delaney, NRC media adviser who has been involved in preparing this year’s list.

 “Investing political time and capital in resolving these emergencies will not reward the pockets of rich nations, so they use their resources elsewhere.”

 In other conflicts, the opposite is the case: there are many actors with conflicting political interests, and no-one is willing to compromise.
-This has been the case especially in Palestine, also on last year’s list.
 These are crises where the civilian population’s best interests have taken a back seat to political interests.